Top 10 Z-Moves in "Pokémon"

 A superior form of Photon Geyser, Light That Burns the Sky compares Necrozma's attack and special attack stats, dealing damage with whichever is superior.
 This makes the move hard to weaken; foes have to reduce both of Necrozma's offensive stats or the technique will just switch to the other.

-Keep in mind the enemy's defense aren't compared (in some cases, it's actually better to use your inferior attack stat if it hits the enemy's weaker defense), but that's a small nitpick on a devastating technique.
+Keep in mind the enemy's defense isn't compared (in some cases, it's actually better to use your inferior attack stat if it hits the enemy's weaker defense), but that's a small nitpick on a devastating technique.

 4. Splintered Stormshards